 - Heat olive oil in a very large skillet (choose one that has a cover available) over medium high heat.
 When oil is glistening and hot, add onion, carrots, and sweet potatoes.
 Cover and cook for 5 minutes, stirring once.

-- Meanwhile, in a small bowl or measuring cup, whisk together maple syrup, apple cider vinegar, and dijon mustard.
+- Meanwhile, in a small bowl or measuring cup, whisk together maple syrup, apple cider vinegar, and Dijon mustard.
 Taste, and if desired, add more maple syrup if it seems too tangy, or more vinegar if it seems too sweet.

 - Pour sauce over vegetables and sausage, stirring to coat all ingredients in the sauce.
 Taste and season as desired with salt and pepper before serving.

 - If you’d like to add apples to the mixture (so yummy!), add them in when you add the sausage and mushrooms to prevent them from turning into applesauce.
-Choose a firm apple sauce as Granny Smith or Honeycrisp.
+Choose a firm apple such as Granny Smith or Honeycrisp.

-- I love the appearance and taste of a coarse-ground mustard, but any dijon mustard will work in this recipe.
+- I love the appearance and taste of a coarse-ground mustard, but any Dijon mustard will work in this recipe.